Solicitors Regulation Authority

 Conveyancing Quality Scheme

-The Conveyaning Quality Scheme (CQS) is a recognised quality standard for residential conveyancing practices.
-It marks out firm's who have a high level of knowledge, skill and expertise in conveyancing.
+The Conveyancing Quality Scheme (CQS) is a recognised quality standard for residential conveyancing practices.
+It marks out firms who have a high level of knowledge, skill and expertise in conveyancing.

 Family Law Accreditation Scheme